Download

 Starting from spring 2023 the lab will set up a permanent interdisciplinary seminar, which includes discussions and debates between memory scholars on the big questions that are driving the field, as well as discussions of recent books engaging with memory from a variety of disciplinary perspectives.
 Two inaugural lectures by two eminent memory scholars, Prof. Dr. Aleida Assmann (University of Konstanz) and Prof. Dr. Karl-Joachim Hölkeskamp (University of Köln) are scheduled in 2023, on 3 March and 9 November, respectively.
 An international and interdisciplinary conference is expected to take place by the end of 2024.
 A Summer/Winter school on memory studies is also in the lab plans.

-While waiting for a proper website, news and events concerning the LIMS activities will be advertised on the respective webpages of the Department of Humanities and Department of Sociology, as well as on the LIMS Facebook page.
+The Laboratory's website can be visited at https://lims.unitn.it/.
+News and events concerning the LIMS activities will be advertised on the respective webpages of the Department of Humanities and Department of Sociology, as well as on the LIMS Facebook page and on the website.

-The lab is coordinated by Giorgia Proietti (Greek History, Department of Humanities) and Andrea Cossu (Sociology, Department of Sociology and Social Research).
+The lab is coordinated by Giorgia Proietti (Greek History, Department of Humanities).

 For further details: laboratorio.lims [at] unitn.it; giorgia.proietti [at] unitn.it